GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2024-q3/index.md

 ## Introduction

-This quarterly report presents a summary of results from Q3 2024 from the Digital Earth Calibration and Validation team.
+This quarterly report presents a summary of results from Q3 2024 from the Digital Earth Calibration/Validation team.
 The report is presented in the following sections:

 * Background &mdash; this section outlines the context around this work, with particular attention paid ton historical work leading up to this quarter.
 * Summary of Validation Work &mdash; this section provides an overall view of the field site measurements undertaken.